Managing Partners: David Boies, Jonathan D Schiller, Donald L Flexner

 Main Areas of Practice:

-Complex commercial trials and litigation, including antitrust, securities, financial products, intellectual property, insurance, and international arbitration are the leading and defining forces of Boies, Schiller & Flexner’s practice.
-The firm is widely recognized as having one of the most selective and entrepreneurial class action practices in the country, representing both plaintiffs and defendants in cases involving a broad range of subject matters.
-The firm also represents corporate clients and financial institutions in significant merger and acquisition, joint venture, commercial banking, securities, venture capital, and private investment fund transactions, including by defending transactions before state and federal agencies.
-The Corporate Practice has a proven record in representing clients in significant crossborder transactions.
+The firm represents corporate clients and financial institutions in significant merger and acquisition, joint venture, commercial banking, securities, venture capital, and private investment fund transactions, including by defending transactions before state and federal agencies.
+The firm’s corporate group has a proven record in representing clients in significant cross-border transactions.

 - 575 Lexington Avenue,